-Sim’s first Scandinavian Lutheran Church, built in 1884, was a church as well as a residence.
+Sim’s first Scandinavian Lutheran Church, built in 1884, was a church and residence.
 A new church was constructed in 1896 next to the first church house.
-Even after the town was abandoned, locals to the surrounding area continue to gather every other Sunday for services.
+Even after the town was abandoned, locals in the surrounding area continued to gather every other Sunday for services.
 The current church congregation consists of nearly 50 members.

 Verendrye, North Dakota

 Initially known as Falsen, Verendrye was founded in 1912 by Norwegian settlers and named after Norwegian Statesman Christian Magnus Falsen.
 The following year, in 1913, a post office was established.
 The population in 1920 had grown to 75 residents.

 In 1925, Falsen was renamed Verendrye to honor the French-Canadian explorer Pierre de la Verendrye, who was on an expedition through the North Dakota prairies.

 By 1938, the population had reached 100 people.
 The community boasted businesses, general stores, a church, a post office, and a schoolhouse.
 The Verendrye Electric Company joined the other companies in 1939 but moved its operations thirteen miles southwest to Velva in 1941.

 Residents began to move away in the late 1960s after the post office closed in 1965.
 By 1970, the last town inhabitant had moved away.
 The town was abandoned until 1990 when the land was purchased for a farmstead.
 The ruins of the schoolhouse and a memorial dedicated to the fur trader and explorer David Thompson remain in Verendrye.